contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 Html | yes | no | no | yes

-### Payloads type are configurable
+#### Configure types of payloads

 In "Settings/Appearance", you can also configure the link between a media-type, a formatter and some options (show line numbers, collapse/expand nodes by default).

-### Request edition helpers
-In pretty mode, when possible, the HTTP Urls are parsed and emphasized links dans le body pour rafraîchir l'URL de la requête courante. pour naviguer d'une requête à une autre

-### Additional data
+#### Additional data

-* elapsed time in the top right
+* The body viewer shows the time taken by the request/response at the top right (labelled "elapsed time")
-* the length of the body in the bottom right
+* The body viewer shows also the length of the body in the bottom right

-* Complete request headers > diff + links pour setter un header dans la requête
+### Complete request headers

+It sounds like disturbing to add a topic about requests headers when documenting the response, but as you will see below the value is real.

+As the requests are sent in fine by the browser using the XmlHttpRequest API, Restlet Client has to deal with some constraints imposed by the browser.
+More specifically, some headers are automatically to the request set up by the user.

+For example, when the browser has already recorded cookies related to the host of the requests, these cookies are automatically added.

+As such data can have impact on the behavior of the request, there is a real interest to see those headers.
+So, now, you get the point.

+This section of the user interface displays the headers automatically added by the browser, which can only be known at the time the request is sent.
+That explains why such headers appear along the response elements.

+#### Request edition helpers

+In pretty mode, when possible, the HTTP Urls are parsed and emphasized.
+When clicking on such links, the request is updated:

+ * the URI field of the current request is updated with the value of the link (note that relative links are computed against the current request's URL)
+ * the method of the current request is set to `GET`.

+This is quite useful if you want to browse your API just like you browse the Internet by following links on pages.
+Let's say you first request your API to get a contact.
+If the body contains links to the contact's address, you can quickly get the representation of the related address in two clicks:

+ * click on the link to refresh the current request
+ * send the new request

-### Some actions
+### Additional actions

 * Copy 2 request: copies the response payload into the paylod of the request.
-If the request does not support payload (for example GET) then the method is updated also to POST.
+If the request does not support payload (for example GET) then the method is automatically updated to `POST`.

 * Copy to clipboard the response body: copies the response paylod into the clipboard

 * Download: download the response payload on local drive.

-## Request previsualisation / response
+## Request previsualization / response

+You can previsualize the request you set up as raw text, and by the way get the whole response (if any) as raw text in the tab `HTTP` at the bottom of the Request perspective.